 If you study these ideas, somehow they were weaknesses turned into successes of inflation.
 It is quite bizarre!

-The horizon problem: Big Bang theory says cosmic microwave background is left over light from the early universe that has redshifted by a factor of z = 1090 on it’s way to our telescopes.
-How do we explain the isotropy to 1 part in 100000, for portions of the cosmos that are not in causal contact?
+Big Bang theory states cosmic microwave background is leftover light from the early universe that has redshifted by a factor of z = 1090 on its way to our telescopes.
+Sky surveys of the cosmic microwave background show it to be isotropic (the same) to 1 part in 100000.
+How do we explain this isotropy for portions of the cosmos that are not in causal contact?
+This is called the “horizon problem” and inflation prior to the Big Bang has been proposed as the solution.

 In 𝗡𝗣𝗤𝗚 there is no need for causal connection of the universe where variation in the cosmic microwave background is 1 part in 100000.
 With galaxy-local micro-bangs and galaxy-local inflation, we have a Planck process, governed by the same physics, throughout the universe.
 It is natural in NPQG to expect isotropy.